 An intraoral scanner consists of a handheld camera wand, a computer, and software.
 The small, smooth wand is connected to a computer that runs custom software that processes the digital data sensed by the camera.
 The smaller the scanning wand, the more flexible it is in reaching deep into the oral area to capture accurate and precise data.
 The procedure is less likely to induce gag response, making the scanning experience more comfortable for patients.

 In the beginning, dentists will insert the scanning wand into the patient's mouth and gently move it over the surface area of the teeth.
 The wand automatically captures the size and shape of each tooth.
 It only takes a minute or two to scan, and the system will be able to produce a detailed digital impression.
-(For example, Launca DL206 intraoral scanner takes less than 40 seconds to complete a single arch scan).
+(For example, Launca DL206 intraoral scanner takes less than 40 seconds to complete a full arch scan).
 The dentist can view the real-time images on the computer, which can be magnified and manipulated to enhance details.
 The data will be transmitted to labs to fabricate any needed appliances.
 With this instant feedback, the whole process will be more efficient, saving time and allowing dentists to diagnose more patients.

 What are the advantages?